GIS for Field Data Collection

 Competency in the deployment of mobile GIS capabilities enables students to take a leading role in organizations that rely on up-to-date mapping of their situation.
 Students will begin learning Survey123 by entering a set of survey questions using a simple drag-and-drop design tool.
 Then they will progress to more complex survey designs that enable logical branching, cascade selections, default values, in-form computations, and the integration of photography, audio, and video content.
 Students will deploy their surveys and collect their own field data based on a topic of their personal interest.
 The survey data will then be brought into ArcGIS Online for students to analyze, create maps, and publish in a web-app.

-This course will be conducted 50% in person (largely outdoors).
-Field trips will be required, to conduct field investigations and collect data appropriate to the student project topic.
-The other 50% of the course can be taken in person or remotely through Zoom.
+Fieldwork will be required, to conduct field investigations and collect data appropriate to the student project topic.

 This offering is connected to the undergraduate Geographic Information Systems Certificate at Evergreen.
 For more information visit: https://www.evergreen.edu/certificates/geographic-information-systems